-- Real Christmas tree: Look out for providers of FSC or PEFC certified Trees.
+- Real Christmas tree: look out for suppliers of FSC or PEFC certified Trees.
 Also look for regional suppliers of domestic fir or spruce.
 Organic Christmas trees can be recognized by seals such as Naturland, Demeter and Biokreis.
 There is an online delivery service at Organic Christmas trees online and a list of where to buy organic Christmas trees Robin Wood.

-- Tree in a pot: The tree in the pot is the trend this year.
+- Tree in a pot: The tree in a pot is the trend this year.
 These can be rented from different providers in each city.
-There are Christmas tree rentals that even bring the trees and pick them up again after the party, such as WunderTree.
+There are Christmas tree rentals that even bring the trees and pick them up after the party, for example WunderTree.
 This avoids disposal, because the tree will be replanted after the festival as soon as the soil allows it.

 - Tree rental: There are also providers where you can simply rent Christmas trees, for example at Christmas tree friends.

 The start-up also offers a creative alternative No night tree.
 Here Christmas trees are put together on a modular stand with pine green.